 This tutorial mainly focuses on how to convert Access database accdb to mdb file format.
-However, converting MS Access database between versions require your attention and additional planning of your database.
+However, converting MS Access database between versions requires your attention and additional planning of your database.

-So, here is complete tutorial which demonstrate the steps to convert Access accdb to mdb format.
-Apart from that, the blog emphasizes on the factors which prevents conversion of Access database.
+So, here is a complete tutorial that demonstrates the steps to convert Access accdb to mdb format.
+Apart from that, the blog emphasizes the factors which prevents conversion of Access database.

 I have a current Access DB saved an *.accdb.
 I am trying to convert this DB to the *.mdb format.
 However the current Access DB has embedded macros within it.
 How can I disable these macros so that I can convert this Access DB into the older MDB format??

 Just like the above-mentioned scenario, if you are also struggling hard to convert Access accdb to mdb file format then no need to get worried.
 You only need to stick down to the post as it covers the complete methods to change accdb to mdb.